HoffmanGeospatial/hoffmangeospatial.github.io/_pages/faq.md

 ---

-#### * How do you account for the gap in your employment? / Why haven't you worked since October?
+#### :question: How do you account for the gap in your employment? / Why haven't you worked since October?
 <div class="content">
 After making the hard decision to resign from my last position at NC State, I knew I was going to finally allow myself the time and space to recover from what could only be described as